ryantd42/NY-Legislative-Git/2023/S1297A-2023/bill.md

   January 11, 2023
   ___________

  Introduced  by  Sens.
-SANDERS, BRISPORT, COMRIE, GIANARIS, HOYLMAN-SIGAL, JACKSON, MAY, MYRIE, PARKER, RAMOS, RIVERA, SALAZAR, SEPULVEDA, SERRA- NO, STAVISKY -- read twice and ordered printed, and when printed to be committed to the Committee on Finance
+SANDERS,  BRISPORT,  CLEARE,  COMRIE,  FERNANDEZ, GIANARIS, HOYLMAN-SIGAL, JACKSON, MAY, MYRIE, PARKER,  RAMOS,  RIVERA, SALAZAR, SEPULVEDA, SERRANO, STAVISKY -- read twice and ordered print- ed,  and  when  printed to be committed to the Committee on Finance -- recommitted to the Committee on Finance in accordance with Senate Rule 6, sec.
+8 -- committee discharged, bill amended, ordered reprinted  as amended and recommitted to said committee

  AN  ACT to amend the state finance law, in relation to the repeal of the rebate for stock transfer tax paid and the funds of the stock transfer tax fund and the dedicated infrastructure investment  fund;  to  amend the  environmental  conservation  law, in relation to establishing the safe water infrastructure action program for  the  purpose  of  making payments  toward  the replacement and rehabilitation of existing local municipally-owned and funded drinking water, storm water and  sanitary sewer  systems;  to amend the tax law, in relation to taxes imposed in certain transactions; to repeal section 280-a of the tax law  relating to  the  rebate for stock transfer tax paid; to repeal section 92-i of the state finance law relating to the stock transfer  incentive  fund;
   and  to  repeal  certain  provisions of the administrative code of the city of New York relating thereto

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Section 280-a of the tax law is REPEALED.
   § 2.
 Section 92-i of the state finance law is REPEALED.
   §  3.
-Section 92-b of the state finance law, as added by chapter 91  of the laws of 1965, subdivision 3 as amended by chapter 878 of the laws of 1977,  subdivision  4  as  amended  by  chapter 724 of the laws of 1979, subdivision 5 as added and subdivision 6 as renumbered by section  2  of chapter  3  of the laws of 1966, subdivision 7 as added by section 10 of part SS1 of chapter 57 of the laws of 2008 and such  section  as  renum- bered  by section 1 of chapter 3 of the laws of 1966, is amended to read as follows:
+Section 92-b of the state finance law, as added by chapter 91 of the laws of 1965, subdivision 3 as amended by chapter 878 of the laws of 1977, subdivision 4 as amended by chapter  724  of  the  laws  of  1979, subdivision  5  as added and subdivision 6 as renumbered by section 2 of chapter 3 of the laws of 1966, subdivision 7 as added by section  10  of part  SS1  of  chapter 57 of the laws of 2008 and such section as renum-

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04823-01-3
+  LBD04823-03-4
- S. 1297  2
+ S. 1297--A  2

+ bered by section 1 of chapter 3 of the laws of 1966, is amended to  read as follows:
   § 92-b.
 Stock transfer tax fund.
 1. There is hereby established in the custody  of  the commissioner of taxation and finance a special fund, to be known as the stock transfer tax fund.
   2. Such fund shall consist of the  revenues  derived  from  the  stock transfer  tax  imposed  by  article  twelve of the tax law and all other moneys credited or transferred thereto from any  other  fund  or  source pursuant to law.
-  3. The moneys received from such tax and other sources in such  fund[, after  deducting  the  amount  the  commissioner of taxation and finance shall determine to be necessary for] SHALL BE USED TO COVER THE  reason- able  costs of the state tax commission in administering, collecting and distributing [such] THE STOCK TRANSFER tax, commencing with  the  fiscal year  ending  March  thirty-first,  [nineteen hundred seventy-seven] TWO THOUSAND TWENTY-FIVE,  [shall  be  appropriated  to  (i)  the  municipal assistance  corporation  for  the  city  of New York created pursuant to title three of article ten of the public authorities  law  in  order  to enable such corporation to fulfill the terms of any agreements made with the  holders  of  its  notes  and  bonds  and to carry out its corporate purposes including the maintenance of the capital reserve fund and  (ii) to  the  extent  such  moneys  are  not  required by such corporation as provided in subdivision seven of section ninety-two-d  of  this  chapter and,  after deducting the amount such commissioner shall determine to be necessary for reasonable costs of the state tax commission  in  adminis- tering  and  making  distributions  in accordance with the provisions of section two hundred eighty-a of the tax  law  from  the  stock  transfer incentive fund, to the stock transfer incentive fund created pursuant to section  ninety-two-i  of this chapter to enable rebates to be made from such fund under the provisions of section two hundred  eighty-a  of  the tax  law  and  (iii)  to the extent such moneys are not required by such fund, as certified by the commissioner  of  taxation  and  finance,  the balance  shall  be appropriated to the city of New York, for the support of local government.]
+  3. The moneys received from such tax and other sources in such fund[, after deducting the amount the  commissioner  of  taxation  and  finance shall  determine to be necessary for] SHALL BE USED TO COVER THE reason- able costs of the state tax commission in administering, collecting  and distributing  [such]  THE STOCK TRANSFER tax, commencing with the fiscal year ending March thirty-first,  [nineteen  hundred  seventy-seven]  TWO THOUSAND TWENTY-SIX, [shall be appropriated to (i) the municipal assist- ance  corporation  for  the  city  of New York created pursuant to title three of article ten of the public authorities law in  order  to  enable such  corporation  to  fulfill the terms of any agreements made with the holders of its notes and bonds and to carry out its  corporate  purposes including  the  maintenance  of the capital reserve fund and (ii) to the extent such moneys are not required by such corporation as  provided  in subdivision  seven  of  section  ninety-two-d of this chapter and, after deducting the amount such commissioner shall determine to  be  necessary for  reasonable  costs  of the state tax commission in administering and making distributions in accordance with the provisions  of  section  two hundred  eighty-a of the tax law from the stock transfer incentive fund, to the stock transfer incentive fund created pursuant to  section  nine- ty-two-i  of  this  chapter  to enable rebates to be made from such fund under the provisions of section two hundred eighty-a of the tax law  and (iii) to the extent such moneys are not required by such fund, as certi- fied  by  the commissioner of taxation and finance, the balance shall be appropriated to the city of New York, for the support of  local  govern- ment.]
 AND THE REMAINDER SHALL BE DEPOSITED INTO THE STATE GENERAL FUND.
-COMMENCING WITH THE FISCAL YEAR ENDING MARCH THIR- TY-FIRST, TWO THOUSAND TWENTY-FIVE, SUCH REMAINDER  SHALL  BE  DEPOSITED INTO THE FOLLOWING FUNDS:
+ COMMENCING  WITH THE FISCAL YEAR ENDING MARCH THIRTY-FIRST, TWO THOUSAND TWENTY-SIX, SUCH REMAINDER SHALL BE DEPOSITED INTO THE FOLLOWING FUNDS:
-  (I)  TWENTY-FIVE  PERCENT SHALL BE DIRECTED TO THE METROPOLITAN TRANS- PORTATION AUTHORITY FINANCIAL ASSISTANCE FUND  ESTABLISHED  PURSUANT  TO SECTION  NINETY-TWO-FF  OF THIS ARTICLE, OF WHICH FIFTY PERCENT SHALL BE USED FOR THE PURPOSE OF OPERATIONS AND FIFTY PERCENT SHALL BE  USED  FOR THE PURPOSE OF CAPITAL PROJECTS;
+  (I) TEN PERCENT SHALL BE DIRECTED TO THE  METROPOLITAN  TRANSPORTATION AUTHORITY  FINANCIAL  ASSISTANCE  FUND  ESTABLISHED  PURSUANT TO SECTION NINETY-TWO-FF OF THIS ARTICLE, OF WHICH FIFTY PERCENT SHALL BE USED  FOR THE  PURPOSE  OF  OPERATIONS  AND  FIFTY  PERCENT  SHALL BE USED FOR THE PURPOSE OF CAPITAL PROJECTS;
   (II) TEN PERCENT SHALL BE DIRECTED TO  THE  DIVISION  OF  HOUSING  AND COMMUNITY RENEWAL FOR THE PURPOSE OF CAPITAL PROJECTS AND OTHER IMPROVE- MENTS TO ADDRESS ISSUES RELATING TO CONDITIONS OF GOVERNANCE AND HABITA- BILITY,  INCLUDING BUT NOT LIMITED TO, HEATING, MOLD, OR LEAD, AND OTHER SUCH CONDITIONS AFFECTING THE HEALTH AND SAFETY OF  TENANTS  AT  HOUSING DEVELOPMENTS OWNED OR OPERATED BY THE NEW YORK CITY HOUSING AUTHORITY;
-  (III) FIFTEEN PERCENT SHALL BE DIRECTED  TO  THE  HIGHWAY  AND  BRIDGE CAPITAL  ACCOUNT  IN  THE DEDICATED HIGHWAY AND BRIDGE TRUST FUND ESTAB- LISHED PURSUANT TO SECTION EIGHTY-NINE-B OF THIS ARTICLE;
+  (III) FIVE PERCENT SHALL BE DIRECTED TO THE HIGHWAY AND BRIDGE CAPITAL ACCOUNT  IN  THE  DEDICATED  HIGHWAY  AND  BRIDGE TRUST FUND ESTABLISHED PURSUANT TO SECTION EIGHTY-NINE-B OF THIS ARTICLE;
-  (IV) NINE PERCENT SHALL BE  DIRECTED  TO  THE  DEDICATED  HIGHWAY  AND BRIDGE  TRUST FUND ESTABLISHED PURSUANT TO SECTION EIGHTY-NINE-B OF THIS ARTICLE, TO BE DIRECTED  TOWARDS  THE  INFRASTRUCTURE,  MAINTENANCE  AND DEVELOPMENT OF RAIL LINES FOR AMTRAK IN THE NORTHEAST CORRIDOR;
+  (IV) FIVE PERCENT SHALL BE  DIRECTED  TO  THE  DEDICATED  HIGHWAY  AND BRIDGE  TRUST FUND ESTABLISHED PURSUANT TO SECTION EIGHTY-NINE-B OF THIS ARTICLE, TO BE DIRECTED  TOWARDS  THE  INFRASTRUCTURE,  MAINTENANCE  AND DEVELOPMENT OF RAIL LINES FOR AMTRAK IN THE NORTHEAST CORRIDOR;
   (V) FIVE PERCENT SHALL BE DIRECTED TO THE LOCAL INFRASTRUCTURE ACCOUNT OF  THE GENERAL FUND ESTABLISHED PURSUANT TO SECTION SEVENTY-TWO OF THIS
- S. 1297  3
+ S. 1297--A  3

  ARTICLE TO BE DIRECTED TO THE  CONSOLIDATED  LOCAL  STREET  AND  HIGHWAY IMPROVEMENT PROGRAM (CHIPS);